- Full Name

 How much does the Pug tolerate cold weather?
 When is it too cold for a Pug?

 Is the Pug a healthy dog?
-The general health of a Pug should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Pug should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Pug drool?